Upper Arm Fractures

 Upper arm fractures occur at the upper end of the upper arm bone (humerus), affecting the shoulder joint.

 Upper arm fractures usually result from a fall on an outstretched arm.
 Sometimes they result from a direct blow.
-Usually, the broken pieces of bone do not move out of place and thus tend to heal on their own.
+Usually, the broken pieces of bone do not move out of place or move only slightly out of place and thus tend to heal on their own.

 Upper arm fractures are common among older people.

 If people think they may have fractured their upper arm, they should see a doctor as soon as possible.

 Doctors ask people to describe what happened and what their symptoms are.
 Doctors also examine the elbow and collarbone (see Overview of Fractures : Diagnosis).

 Doctors take x-rays of the shoulder joint from different angles to determine whether it is fractured.